OpenDSA/OpenDSA/RST/en/Glossary.rst

       A less formal version of the term :term:`asymptotic algorithm analysis`.

+   all-pairs shortest paths problem
+      Given a :term:`graph` with :term:`weights <weight>` or distances on the :term:`edges <edge>`,
+      find the shortest paths between every pair of vertices in the graph.
+      One approach to solving this problem is :term:`Floyd's algorithm`, which uses the
+      :term:`dynamic programming` algorithmic technique.

    alphabet trie
       A :term:`trie` data structure for storing variable-length strings.